cliburn/data-science/sequence.md

     - Multi-core computing in R
 - Writing R packages for CRAN and BioConductor

-## (3) Statistical programming with modern C++ (see detailed syllabus)

-- Modern C++ for statistics
-- Distributions and simulations
+## (3) Big data

+- What is big data?
+  - The big data bottleneck
-- Linear algebra and optimization
+  - Distributed computing and functional programming style
-- Making C++ faster
+  - Introduction to cloud computing
+- Storage of big data
+  - NoSQL systems for data capture
+  - The Hadoop ecosystem
+  - Working with online/streaming data
+  - Probabilisitic data structures
+- Distributed data frameworks
+  - The MapReduce algorithm
+  - Using Spark for distributed processing
+- Statistical analysis of big data
+  - Scalable algorithms for data reduction/summarization
+  - Scalable algorithms for unsupervised learning
+  - Scalable algorithms for supervised learning

 ## (4) Biomedical data science case studies

-- Working with big data
-    - What is big data?
-    - Out-of-core computing
-    - Distributed computing
 - Text, NLP and EHR
     - From text to numerical features
     - Sentiment analysis